ha5ha6/judy_blog/_pages/pgac.md

 ### Policy Gradient Theorem

-With the definition of the performance measure being **the value of the start state of an episode**:
+With the definition of the performance measure being **the value of the start state of an episode** by assuming that every episode starts in some particular state $$s_0$$:

 $$J(\boldsymbol{\theta}) \triangleq V_{\pi_{\boldsymbol{\theta}}} (s_0)$$